-This document is the Permafrost_cci Product Specification Document (PSD) corresponding to the year 2 dataset of Phase 1 of the Permafrost_cci project.
-It describes the product specifications of the Permafrost products.
-The product specifications address the main requirements expressed by the users in the User Requirements Document (URDv1.1, RD-3) including those expressed by the Permafrost_cci climate research group (CRG).
-Since the range of potential user communities of a Permafrost product is very wide it is not possible to cover all those requirements.
-For this reason, the PSD establishes priorities between those requirements, putting in the first place those more sensible to climate researchers, while considering current technical constraints.
+This document is the Product Specification Document (PSD) of Option 6 within CCN3 of Phase 1 of the Permafrost_cci project.
+It describes the product specifications of the permafrost landcover product targeting proxies for soil properties.
+The product specifications address the main requirements expressed by the users in the User Requirements Document (URDv1.0, RD-3) including those expressed by the Permafrost_cci Climate Research Group (CRG).
+Since the range of potential user communities of a pan-Arctic landcover product is very wide it is not possible to cover all those requirements.
+For this reason, the PSD establishes priorities between those requirements, putting in the first place those more sensible to climate researchers, specifically permafrost modelling, while considering current technical constraints.